-If you are a technical person, another thing which you can do is by checking your SSD’s PCB and then confirm whether there is a DRAM or on it.
+If you are a technical person, another thing you can do is check your SSD’s PCB and then confirm whether there is a DRAM on it.
 But, that’s never recommended unless you have a very deep knowledge of SMD components.

 Which one should you buy?
 DRAM SSD or DRAM-Less SSD?

 When deciding between a DRAM SSD and a DRAM-Less SSD, consider the following: